DKruglov1917/GameTelemetryAnalyzer/README.md

 ### Economic model and balancing

-The CSV sources used by the analyzer represent a **balancing model**, not just static thresholds.
+The CSV sources consumed by the analyzer represent a **balancing model**, not a set of static thresholds.

 For example, the Economy sheet defines:
 - recommended resource levels
 - acceptable deviation ranges
 - warning and critical thresholds

-These values act as a reference model for the intended game balance.
+Together, these values describe the intended economic balance of the game.

 By combining:
 - telemetry snapshots produced by the game runtime
 - external balancing data (CSV / Sheets)
-- automated analysis rules
+- deterministic analysis rules

-the tool allows validating whether the current game state aligns with the intended economic model.
+the tool validates whether the observed game state aligns with the intended design.

 In practice, this analysis is used to:
 - tune resource availability